manikcloud/Docker-Certified-Associate/6-mirantis-installation/README.md

 sudo apt-get install docker.io
 ```

-5. If none of the above works, you might want to consider using Docker's official installation script, which handles dependencies and configures Docker's repositories for you.
+5. **If none of the above works**, you might want to consider using Docker's official installation script, which handles dependencies and configures Docker's repositories for you.
 You can use it like this:

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh